Louisiana and Virginia take steps toward redistricting in a growing battle for US House power - WTOP News

 Illinois lawmakers remain reluctant to redistrict

-Though national Democrats are pressing Illinois to redraw its U.S. House districts, Democrats in the state General Assembly say they won’t take up the topic while in session this week.
+Despite pressure from national leaders, Democrats in the Illinois General Assembly say they won’t take up redistricting while in session this week.
 They left open the possibility to do so later.

-Democrats hold 14 of the state’s 17 U.S. House districts, which already were drawn to favor Democrats after the 2020 census.
-The Democratic Congressional Campaign Committee said it provided a proposed new map to legislative leaders last week that could allow Democrats to win an additional seat.
+Democrats hold 14 of the state’s 17 U.S. House districts, which were drawn to favor Democrats after the 2020 census.
+The Democratic Congressional Campaign Committee said it provided a proposed new map to legislative leaders that could allow Democrats to win an additional seat.

-U.S. House Minority Leader Hakeem Jeffries traveled to Illinois on Monday to meet with Democratic state lawmakers about redistricting, and the state’s Democratic Congress members released a statement Tuesday urging state lawmakers to seriously consider a new map.
+U.S. House Minority Leader Hakeem Jeffries met Monday with Democratic state lawmakers about redistricting, and the state’s Democratic Congress members released a statement urging consideration of a new map.

-But some state lawmakers remain concerned that redrawing districts could weaken the representation of Black voters.
+But some lawmakers remain concerned that redrawing districts could weaken representation for Black voters.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.